 I prided myself for getting Christmas decorations early on, before Thanksgiving.
 Following my daughter’s suggestion, I chose the pre-lit Christmas wreath and tree.
-The boxes arrived a few days ago, soon after my daughter flew back to Georgia.
+The boxes arrived a few days ago, before my daughter flew back to Georgia.
 Figglesticks!
 I wanted her to set them up for me.
 Now, I have to figure it all out: assembly, electrical connections and all.
 Knowing that I hide behind my baby boomer age and tend to shy from mechanical or technical stuff, I won’t be surprised if she thought, this would be a test for me.
 Hmmm ….
 I must pass this test.

 Then I remember the Christmases of my youth in my old home in the province.
 Papa always encouraged his children to be innovative – use your imagination, he would say.
 So, for a Christmas tree, he wanted one out of the usual or ordinary.
 He made the kids choose a medium sized bush from the river bank behind our house.
 He cut it down and assigned it to me and my younger siblings to make something out of it.
 We didn’t need much imagination to envision it as our Christmas tree.
 But first, the leaves had to be shed off the branches.
 So we busied ourselves into tearing off the greens.
 The result was a sad brown bald tree, not at all the happy tree we dreamed of.